botbeadorg/msgsrv-select-version/README.md

-# msgsrv-select-version-
+# msgsrv(select version)
-A simple SMS Server(select version).
+A Electric iron tower SMS Server(select version).
 The server receives sms and sends tcp data to device, and receives tcp data from devices and sends  sms to users.